 We hope to see you soon!

 What We Believe

-Emmanuel is an Episcopal Church and as such is deeply rooted in a tradition of prayer, theological exploration, joyful and affirming worship and service.
+Emmanuel is an Episcopal Church, and as such is deeply rooted in a tradition of prayer, theological exploration, joyful and affirming worship and service.
 Episcopalians believe in a loving, liberating, and life-giving God: Father, Son, and Holy Spirit.
-As a church and as constituent members of the Anglican Communion in the United States, we are part of a global communion of churches, something much bigger than ourselves.
-We are descendants of and partners with the Church of England and the Scottish Episcopal Church, and are part of the third largest group of Christians in the world, after the Roman and Orthodox Communions.
+As members of the Anglican Communion in the United States, we are part of a global communion of churches, something much bigger than just ourselves.
+We are descendants of and partners with the Church of England and the Scottish Episcopal Church, and are part of the third largest communion of Christians in the world, after the Roman and Orthodox Communions.

 We believe that God loves you – no exceptions.

 Phone: (804) 266-2431